Thank you for visiting our website.

 Clinical Experiences_Revised Bone Level Implantology

 Subcrestal implant positioning is also a surgical option for managing the risks of excessive mechanical constraints at the cortical bone(1) and to reduce the risk of implant exposure, in contrast to equicrestal positioning(2).
+Regarding prosthetics, this subcortical positioning of the implant enables subsequent fitting of a morse cone with a gradual emergence profile.
+It also enables better management of reduced occlusal spaces(2).

 AESTHETICS AND IMPLANT DESIGN